 A (100-94%, excellent - outstanding results), the student reflects correctly and actively both critically and creatively knowledge, including its meaningful integration into the realities of life and pedagogical practice.

-B (93-86%, very good - above average standard), the student reflects critically on knowledge including their meaningful integration into the realities of life and pedagogical practice.
+P. (93.
+86%, years, good, above average standard), the student reflects critically on knowledge.